 In recent years, TSA employees have secured improvements through administrative actions and congressional appropriations.
-In 2011, TSA allowed TSOs-who make up more than 75% of TSA's workforce-to elect a union and collectively bargain over a limited set of issues.
-In 2021, the Biden-Harris Administration announced a plan to provide pay, collective bargaining rights, and third-party disciplinary appeal rights mirroring those provided under Title 5 to TSA employees through administrative action.
+In 2011, under the Obama Administration, TSA affirmed the ability of TSOs-who make up more than 75% of TSA's workforce-to elect a union and collectively bargain over a limited set of issues.
+In 2021, the Biden Administration announced a plan to provide pay, collective bargaining rights, and third-party disciplinary appeal rights mirroring those provided under Title 5 to TSA employees through administrative action.
 Congress fully funded pay raises, expanded collective bargaining, and third-party appeal rights starting in the fourth quarter of Fiscal Year 2023.
-These improvements for the TSA workforce have already had a dramatic effect on TSA's ability to recruit and retain employees, as attrition has dropped nearly in half.
+In May 2024, TSA and the American Federation of Government Employees (AFGE) announced a new seven-year collective bargaining agreement which had been negotiated under an expanded bargaining framework mirroring Title 5 bargaining rules.
+These improvements for the TSA workforce had a dramatic effect on TSA's ability to recruit and retain employees, as attrition very quickly dropped nearly in half.